maxtuno/blue/README.md

  java -jar blue.jar file.cnf

- This solver is based on Minisat many thaks to Niklas Een, Niklas Sorensson for this great solver.
+Blue is based on Minisat many thanks to Niklas Een, Niklas Sorensson for this great solver.